gmcastil/weibull/docs/overview.rst

 - New Weibull parameters are populated in the UI
 - New chi-squared statistic gets calculated and shown in the UI

+After data are loaded and Weibull parameters populated in the UI, user changes one of the parameters
+- UI performs a new fit to the data
+- Calculates a new chi-squared statistic and displays it in the UI

 Changing any value in the table should trigger an immediate update of the Weibull parameters, chi-squared statistic and the plot.
 Changing any of the Weibull parameters should also trigger an immediate update of the